Leek Sauté – Total Cooking Time – 30 minutes Serves-6 Vegan-GF

 ½ cup water for steaming

 3 cloves garlic, chopped

 1 tbsp fresh squeezed lemon (no seeds)

 ¼-½ cup fresh parmesan cheese

 Leek Sauté Preparation

 First, wash your vegetables and dry them.
 Dirt tends to stick in between the leek stalks, so they need to be thoroughly cleaned.
 We suggest using a paper towel or cheesecloth to dry them off.
 Slice the leek in half lengthwise.
 Cut the thick green tops off (you can save these for later to use in stock) and the stringy roots at the base.
 Lay the leeks cut side down, chop into half moons then dice.
-You may see additional dirt at this point, rinse again in a colander with water if needed.
+You may see additional dirt at this point, rinse with water again in a colander if needed.

 Next up, devein the kale and loosely chop.
 You will need a large deep skillet.
-Turn on the stovetop to medium-high heat, melt butter, and sauté the leeks then and the garlic until light brown and aromatic, about 8-10 minutes.
-Steam the kale, separately, the steaming will condense the kale.
-Add kale to the leek mixture, lemon juice, then the shredded parmesan cheese, and fresh cracked pepper until coated or your preference.
+Turn on the stovetop to medium-high heat, melt butter, and sauté the leeks and the garlic until light brown and aromatic, about 8-10 minutes.
+Steam the kale separately, the steaming will condense the kale.
+Add kale to the leek mixture, lemon juice, then the shredded parmesan cheese and fresh cracked pepper until coated or your preference.
 Serve as a side dish to your favorite protein or as a nutrient-packed lunch.